owensgroup/mgpuscheduler/README.md

 - `scheduler.cu`  - use as main file to schedule the parameters.
 - `singlegpu.cuh` - a simple example of floating point multiply add operation on single gpu.
+- `multiplegpus.cuh` - I haven't debugged this, it assumes that we're only using 2 gpus.

 ##Compile
 If you add more files, make sure to create the appropriate `CUDA_ADD_EXECUTABLE`